Fri Feb 26 2021

 If warming a pipe doesn’t resolve your water pressure problems, you likely have a frozen pipe somewhere you can’t easily access.
 If that’s the case, call a plumber for help.

 Whether you have homeowners, condo, or landlord insurance, these policies typically do cover frozen pipe damage (but ask your insurance representative to make sure!).
-That’s good news – frozen and burst pipes can cause thousands of dollars worth of water damage to your home and your belongings.
+That’s good news – frozen and burst pipes can cause thousands of dollars worth of damage to your home and your belongings.
 That’s especially true if the pipe bursts when you’re away from home and can’t catch the problem when it first happens.

 To make a claim, first turn the water off to stop the damage from escalating.
 Then call your insurance provider to report the event.
 Get personal belongings on shelves or surfaces where water can’t damage them.
 Take pictures of the problem and make sure the claims specialist has a list of all damaged items.